AutoResearch/autora/docs/theorist/bms/how_it_works.md

 where $B(f_i)=k\log[n] - 2\log[P(D|\theta^*,f_i)]$

-In this formulation, the goodness of fit $p(D|\theta^*,f_i)$ and likelihood $p(f_i)$ of an equation are equally and logarithmically weighted to each other - e.g., improving the fit by a factor of 2 is offset by having half the likelihood.
+In this formulation, the goodness of fit $p(D|\theta^*,f_i)$ and likelihood $p(f_i)$ of an equation are equally and logarithmically weighted to each other (e.g., improving the fit by a factor of 2 is offset by halving the likelihood).

-To better understand the problem, equations are framed in terms of acyclic graphs (i.e., trees)
+To better frame the problem, equations are cast as acyclic graphs (i.e., trees).

-Bayesian Theory is then applied to navigating the search space.
-BMS employs a popular sampling method (MCMC) to do this efficiently.
+Bayesian inference via MCMC is then applied to navigate the search space efficiently.
+Note, there are many sampling strategies other than MCMC that could be used.

 The search space is very rugged, and local minima are difficult to escape, so BMS employs parallel tempering to overcome this.